unlhcc/hcc-conda-recipes/README.md

 the most recent and has a relatively new version of Docker in the default repo.

+To avoid a multitude of problems, disable SELinux by editing `/etc/sysconfig/selinux` and change the line

+`SELINUX=enforcing`

+to

+`SELINUX=disabled`.

+After editing the file, reboot your VM for the change to take effect.
+The `getenforce` command should return `Disabled` then.

 #### Install Docker

 An EL6-based Docker container is used for the builds.
 In order to